thatrevguy/windows_firewall/README.md

 Specifies remote hosts that can use this rule.
 Defaults to '*'.

 #####`icmp_types_and_codes`
 Specifies types and codes if protocol is ICMP.
-Defaults to ''.
 Format is 'Type:Code'.
-Valid example for echo request is '8:*'.
-Default for ICMP is '*'.
-All other protocols default to ''.
 Do not attempt to set if protocol is not ICMP.

 #####`direction`
 Sets the direction of the exception rule, either: 'In' or 'Out'.
 Defaults to 'In'.